tomtom-international/cloud-healer/README.md

 **Copyright (C) 2012-2017, TomTom International BV.
 All rights reserved.**

 ## Introduction
-TomTom VM Self Recycler enables cloud-agnostic self-managed instance recycling for Java.
+TomTom VM Active Self Recycler enables active cloud-agnostic self-managed instance recycling for Java.
 This component was developed to address following unique operational requirements:
-  * Your computing instance can inter error state, e.g. connectivity to external resources(process, DB, message queues, e.t.c.) is lost.
+  * Your VM(computing instance) can enter error state, e.g. connectivity to external resources(process, DB, message queues, e.t.c.) is lost.
 The error state can happen unpredictably and can not be scheduled.
 If you need, for example, self-terminate running instance after certain period of time, you can more easily achieve this by leveraging cloud provider facilities, e.g. AWS provides that ability by tuning _cloud-init_ script.
   * Restarting instance most likely solves the issue.
 It can also include restarting external process if they are co-located.